moabukar/CKS-Exercises-Certified-Kubernetes-Security-Specialist/README.md

 1. [Abdennour's CKS repo](https://github.com/abdennour/certified-kubernetes-security-specialist)
 1. [A simple and comorehensive CLI to prepare for the CKS exam by Abdennour](https://cks.kubernetes.tn/getting-started/installation/)
 1. [Kim's CKS Challenge series](https://github.com/killer-sh/cks-challenge-series)

+### Want to Contribute?

+  - Fork the repo and create your branch from your forked repo
+  - Please try to stick to the layout we follow in terms of the README markdown
+  - Issue that PR
+  - This will be reviewed by the team and merged